Overkill (Men at Work song): Lazlo Bane version

-American alternative rock band Lazlo Bane covered the song and originally released it as a b-side of their debut single "Buttercup" on Fish of Death Records.
+American alternative rock band Lazlo Bane covered the song and released it in 1996 as a B-side of their debut single "Buttercup", through Fish of Death Records.

-After signing with Almo Sounds the song was released as promo single and included on the EP Short Style, and it was later released on the band's debut album 11 Transistor, which came out in January 1997.
+After the group signed with Almo Sounds, the song was re-released as promo single and included on the EP Short Style, and it was later released on the band's debut album 11 Transistor, which came out in January 1997.